Multilayer Networks in 2 Minutes

 They may share funding (grant network)

-A single-layer network can only capture one of these relationships.
-A multilayer network captures all of them.
+A single-layer network captures only one of these relationships.
+A multilayer network keeps every relationship type separate while linking the same entity across layers.

 Visual Intuition